-Management's assessment of going concern Audit work performed Audit findings and conclusion Management and trustees have assessed the trust be a going concern as required by the Academies Financial Handbook.
-This assessment is based on the management accounts, levels of reserves, the budgets approved for 2021/22 onwards and by reference to other available information.
-We have reviewed the trust's financial forecasts including their underpinning assumptions, held discussion with management including the future plans of the trust, reviewed the expected levels of reserves in the future, considered the ongoing impact of Covid-19 and expectations around funding/income, payroll expenditure and other expenses We have also considered the narrative included in the Trustees' Report and in the notes to the financial statements We concur with management's assessment that it is appropriate to continue to adopt the going concern basis and there are no material uncertainties relating to going concern which should be disclosed in the financial statements.
+Management's assessment of going concern Audit work performed Audit findings and conclusion Management and trustees have assessed the trust be a going concern as required by the Academy Trust Handbook.
+This assessment is based on the management accounts, levels of reserves, the budgets approved for 2022/23 onwards and by reference to other available information.
+We have reviewed the trust's financial forecasts including their underpinning assumptions, held discussion with management including the future plans of the trust, reviewed the expected levels of reserves in the future, considered the ongoing impact of inflation and wider economic factor and expectations around funding/income, payroll expenditure and other expenses.
+We have also considered the narrative included in the Trustees' Report and in the notes to the financial statements We concur with management's assessment that it is appropriate to continue to adopt the going concern basis and appropriate disclosure relating to the material uncertainties are included in note 1.2 to the financial statements and the Trustees' Report.